-Finding Joy in the Little Things – 14 Moments of Pure Happiness
+It’s the Little Things: 14 Moments of Pure Happiness

 “Enjoy the little things in life because one day you’ll look back and realize they were the big things.” – Robert Breault

+What would one of those moments be for you?
 I asked The Family Room bloggers to share the small parts of their days that make them truly happy.
-If you think about your own day, which moments come to mind?
-Be sure to share them below.

 - Coming home from work and seeing my son’s face light up when he realizes it’s me!